blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/running.md

 You can download any version of the ${solution_name} .jar from ${binary_repo_url_base}/webapp/#/artifacts/browse/tree/General/bds-integrations-release/com/synopsys/integration/${project_name}.

-Use this Java command to run it:
+Use the following Java command to run it:

     java -jar ${project_name}-{version}.jar {${solution_name} arguments}